 When the role is clearly defined, it is easier to filter through people who meet your requirements; so, when you reach out to the candidate, the interview should be a research session to learn more about the person rather than a test to see if they meet your requirements.
-Many people enter UX from unconventional backgrounds, and that should be encouraged for the variety in perspectives they can bring to the role; therefore, the resume and portfolio do not tell the person’s story.
+Many people enter UX from unconventional backgrounds, and that should be encouraged for the variety of perspectives they can bring to the role; therefore, the resume and portfolio do not tell the person’s story.

 Frame the interview as an opportunity to research the candidate, which influences the tone and approach.
-The interview becomes a conversation to understand what appeals and motivates the candidate to be in UX and where they see themselves in the future to ensure that their goals align with the organization and ensure a successful hire for both parties.
+The interview becomes a conversation to understand what appeals to and motivates the candidate to be in UX and where they see themselves in the future to ensure that their goals align with the organization and ensure a successful hire for both parties.

 Set yourself up for success with your next UX hire: